-Shoulder luxations are caused by direct or indirect trauma, as well as after a stroke by the flaccid paralysis of the shoulder and shoulder girdle muscles.
-The dislocation is the most common anterior form of luxation.
+Shoulder luxations are caused by direct or indirect trauma, as well as flaccid paralysis of the shoulder and shoulder girdle muscles after a stroke.
+This dislocation is the most common anterior form of luxation.

-In a very severe trauma, the glenohumeral ligament can rupture, and an osseous impression on the humeral head is produced due to the impact of the humeral head on the articular surface of the scapula.
-This injury is called a Hill-Sachs lesion.
+In very severe trauma, a Hill-Sachs lesion may follow a rupture of the glenohumeral ligament and osseous impression on the humeral head due to the impact on the scapula’s articular surface.

-Therapeutic options include infiltration or oral supplementation of anti-inflammatory drugs, as well as mobilization treatment of the shoulder joint through manual therapy or physiotherapy.
-In extreme cases, mobilization under anesthesia may be necessary, for example, in cases of frozen shoulder.
+Therapeutic options include infiltration or anti-inflammatory drugs and shoulder joint mobilization via manual therapy or physiotherapy.
+In extreme cases, such as frozen shoulder, mobilization under anesthesia may be necessary.

 The Subacromial Joint Space

-The subacromial joint space is not a real joint, but the space between the humeral head and the acromion and has a high functional and clinical significance for the shoulder joint.
+The subacromial joint space, between the humeral head and the acromion, is associated with a high functional and clinical significance for the shoulder joint.

 The acromion and the processus coracoideus form the osseous portions of the subacromial joint space.
-Together with the ligamentum coracoacromiale they form the acromion.
+Together with the ligamentum coracoacromial, they form the acromion.

 The acromion is a bony extension of the lateral scapular spine.
-Ventro-medially, it represents a connection to the clavicle, the acromioclavicular joint (ACG).
-Among other purposes, it serves as the origin of the deltoid muscle.
+It is connected to the ventromedial clavicle via the acromioclavicular joint (ACG).
+It also serves as the origin of the deltoid muscle.

-The processus originates from the cranial neck of the scapula.
-It serves as the origin of the biceps short head, the coracobrachialis muscle, as well as of various ligament structures.
+The processus coracoideus originates in the cranial neck of the scapula.
+It serves as the origin of the biceps short head, the coracobrachialis muscle, and various ligament structures.

-The ligament extends from the coracoid laterally to the anterior acromion and its underside as well as partly to the ACG.
-Some fibers of the biceps short head insert into the ligament.
-Through its connection to the ligamentum coracohumeral, it prevents an inferior subluxation.
-By counteracting the pull of the pectoralis minor muscle at the processus, it reduces the bending stress on the bone and thus serves as the tension band of the osseous structure.
+The ligamentum coracoacromial is the single ligamentous structure in the subacromial joint space that is functionally related to the shoulder joint.
+It extends from the coracoid laterally to the anterior acromion and ventrally as well as partly to the ACG.
+A few fibers of the biceps short head insert into the ligament.
+It prevents inferior subluxation via a connection with the coracohumeral ligament by counteracting the pull of the pectoralis minor muscle at the processes.
+It reduces the bending stress on the bone and, thereby, serves as the tension band in the osseous structure.

 Structures in the subacromial joint space

-In addition to the tendon of the supraspinatus, the anterior parts of the supraspinatus, and the long biceps tendon, two important bursae are found in the subacromial joint space.
-These are the subacromial bursa and the subdeltoid bursa, which are not located directly within the joint space, but can be functionally counted as such due to the direct communication with the subacromial bursa.
+In addition to the supraspinatus tendon, the anterior elements of the supraspinatus, and the long biceps tendon, two important bursae are detected in the subacromial joint space.
+They include the subacromial bursa and the subdeltoid bursa, which are not located directly within the joint space but can be functionally counted as such due to the direct communication with the subacromial bursa.

-The subdeltoid bursa communicates directly with the subacromial bursa and thus has the same frictionless sliding function.
-It is located between the humeral head, deltoid muscle and the tendons of the musculus infra- et supraspinatus.
+The subdeltoid bursa communicates directly with the subacromial bursa and exhibits the same frictionless sliding function.
+It is located between the humeral head, deltoid muscle, and the tendons of the musculus infra- et supraspinatus.
 The deep layer is fused directly to the humerus bone.

 The tendon of the musculus supraspinatus

-The flat portion of the musculus supraspinatus runs from the ventral acromion portion from caudal to lateral.
+The flat portion of the musculus supraspinatus travels from the ventral acromion portion in the caudal to the lateral direction.

 The tendon of the musculus subscapularis

-Ventrally located in the subacromial joint space are the cranial portions of the subscapularis muscle.
-They partially run through the greater tuberosity before they find their final attachment at the bicipital groove.
+The cranial portions of the subscapularis muscle are located ventrally in the subacromial joint space, partially running through the greater tuberosity before finally attaching at the bicipital groove.